KarlinSmith08/KarlinSmithPortfolio/_posts/2026-01-21-Daily-Journal-Atrium.md

 **February 5th, 2026**: I made the water bottle holder coming off of the screw section, attached to the bottom of the holder.

 **February 6th, 2026**: I moved the screw setion to the side of the water bottle holder across from the hole for the handle.

+**February 18th, 2026**: I printed out a water bottle holder with the screw section on the side.

+**February 23rd, 2026**: Documentation, evaluated next steps.